coding-bootcamps-eu/final-project-2023-08-concert-compass/README.md

 The app is developed with:

 - JavaScript
-- Tailwind
-- Vue
+- Vue.js & Vue Router
-- Vue router
+- Tailwind CSS
-- Node
+- Pinia